JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 ## Part 2

-Part 2 adds a small twist where a row can be safe is removing at most 1 number from the original list makes the remaining numbers appear safe.
+Part 2 adds a small twist where a row can be safe by removing at most 1 number from the original list makes the remaining numbers appear safe.

 The most straightforward way to do this would be brute force, go through the list and remove numbers to see if it becomes safe.
 This would probably not complete in a timely fashion on the real input so im not going to consider it.

 I think a slightly better approach would be to first check if removing 1 single number could even help.
 If we think it could try the brute force approach on the numbers we think could impact.

 To do this we can track the indices of failed diffs.

 - No failures, return true
-- If theres a single failure, try to remove both numbers to see if the rest would be safe
+- If theres a single failure, try to remove both numbers that made that diff to see if the rest would be safe
 - If there are 2 failures and the indices are adjacent, we can remove the number in both those diffs to see if the rest of the list would be safe
 - otherwise still return false